This document covers building a TCW database for a single species. Terminology:

 For example, if you enter the name "example", the ID will be "example" and the database will be "sTCW_example".

-You cannot change the Database name, but you can shorten the singleTCW ID.
+You cannot change the Database name, but you can shorten the singleTCW ID, as discussed in the next paragraph.

 - The name will be entered for singleTCW ID, and for Database with the prefix "sTCW" .